Joseph P. Lucia & Associates LLC Reduces Holdings in SPDR S&P Regional Banking ETF (NYSEARCA:KRE)

 Joseph P. Lucia & Associates LLC trimmed its holdings in shares of SPDR S&P Regional Banking ETF (NYSEARCA:KRE – Get Rating) by 9.4% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 43,701 shares of the exchange traded fund’s stock after selling 4,550 shares during the period.
 SPDR S&P Regional Banking ETF comprises approximately 1.8% of Joseph P. Lucia & Associates LLC’s holdings, making the stock its 16th biggest holding.
 Joseph P. Lucia & Associates LLC owned 0.09% of SPDR S&P Regional Banking ETF worth $2,539,000 as of its most recent SEC filing.

-A number of other hedge funds have also modified their holdings of the business.
-Bremer Bank National Association increased its stake in shares of SPDR S&P Regional Banking ETF by 1.3% during the 1st quarter.
-Bremer Bank National Association now owns 12,826 shares of the exchange traded fund’s stock worth $884,000 after purchasing an additional 165 shares in the last quarter.
-Koshinski Asset Management Inc. grew its stake in SPDR S&P Regional Banking ETF by 1.1% in the 2nd quarter.
-Koshinski Asset Management Inc. now owns 15,920 shares of the exchange traded fund’s stock worth $925,000 after acquiring an additional 175 shares during the period.
-Institute for Wealth Management LLC. grew its stake in SPDR S&P Regional Banking ETF by 1.7% in the 1st quarter.
-Institute for Wealth Management LLC. now owns 10,298 shares of the exchange traded fund’s stock worth $710,000 after acquiring an additional 177 shares during the period.
-GPS Wealth Strategies Group LLC grew its stake in SPDR S&P Regional Banking ETF by 8.4% in the 2nd quarter.
-GPS Wealth Strategies Group LLC now owns 2,552 shares of the exchange traded fund’s stock worth $148,000 after acquiring an additional 198 shares during the period.
-Finally, Confluence Wealth Services Inc. grew its stake in SPDR S&P Regional Banking ETF by 2.6% in the 1st quarter.
-Confluence Wealth Services Inc. now owns 9,195 shares of the exchange traded fund’s stock worth $633,000 after acquiring an additional 235 shares during the period.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Eaton Vance Management lifted its holdings in shares of SPDR S&P Regional Banking ETF by 100.0% during the 4th quarter.
+Eaton Vance Management now owns 1,000 shares of the exchange traded fund’s stock valued at $35,000 after acquiring an additional 500 shares in the last quarter.
+CIBC World Markets Inc. increased its stake in SPDR S&P Regional Banking ETF by 55.5% during the 4th quarter.
+CIBC World Markets Inc. now owns 87,266 shares of the exchange traded fund’s stock worth $6,183,000 after buying an additional 31,139 shares during the period.
+KCM Investment Advisors LLC increased its stake in SPDR S&P Regional Banking ETF by 3.8% during the 4th quarter.
+KCM Investment Advisors LLC now owns 20,797 shares of the exchange traded fund’s stock worth $1,473,000 after buying an additional 766 shares during the period.
+Synovus Financial Corp increased its stake in SPDR S&P Regional Banking ETF by 26.3% during the 4th quarter.
+Synovus Financial Corp now owns 28,806 shares of the exchange traded fund’s stock worth $2,040,000 after buying an additional 5,993 shares during the period.
+Finally, Stifel Financial Corp increased its stake in SPDR S&P Regional Banking ETF by 17.9% during the 4th quarter.
+Stifel Financial Corp now owns 263,587 shares of the exchange traded fund’s stock worth $18,676,000 after buying an additional 39,962 shares during the period.

 SPDR S&P Regional Banking ETF Profile